11 Best Delivery Apps to Work For in 2021

 Caviar is a food delivery app offering its couriers as much as $25 per hour.
-You get to keep 100% of the tips that you receive, and you can even choose to get paid instantly after a delivery is completed.
+You get to keep 100% of your tips, and you can even choose to get paid instantly after a delivery is completed.
 Earnings are managed through the Cash App that comes with a Cash debit card.
 You can use the card for free ATM withdrawals, as well as cashback offers.

-Before becoming a Caviar courier, you will need to pass a background check and have been driving for at least 2 years.
+Before becoming a Caviar courier, you will need to pass a background check and have been driving for at least two years.
 All order delivery information, including earnings, pick-up point, and destination, is made available on the driver app before accepting the order.
-This is a HUGE benefit because you can decide which orders best suit your criteria for the best value pay.
+This is a huge benefit because you can decide which orders best suit your criteria for the best value pay.

 Since the DoorDash acquisition, Caviar has added a ton of new restaurants and fast food chains to their menu.
-It began as a higher-end food service company but appears to be catering more now towards convenience.
+It began as a higher-end food service company but appears to now be catering more towards convenience as a courier job.
 As a Caviar Courier, this means a higher number of orders and a growing customer base.
 You can sign up to be a Caviar Courier here.

 They also have a courier support team ready to help you out should you need assistance.
 You’ll find with any of these delivery app jobs, it’s important to have fast customer support to resolve issues, dispute any incorrect payments, and provide feedback.